umaidali236/signup-signin/README.md

-**A signup and signin page for a travel agency using html ,css and javascript.**
+# A signup and signin page for a travel agency using html ,css and javascript.

-# HTML Landing Page Notes

 ## Document Declaration and Language Specification
 - `<!DOCTYPE html>`: Defines the document type and version of HTML.